Land Acknowledgement

 Traditional Knowledge Keepers

-There is a difference between “inviting” a Traditional Knowledge Keeper(s) to be a guest and “requesting” a Traditional Knowledge Keeper to provide a consultation or perform a certain task like an opening or a blessing.
-Several Traditional Knowledge Keepers may be invited to an event with the knowledge that one has been “requested” to perform according to their special knowledge.
-When a Traditional Knowledge Keeper is “requested”, it is important to provide a Tobacco tie and arrange for payment/honorarium and this is discussed in the next section.
-Invitations do not require a Tobacco tie, as a service is not being provided.
+There is a difference between “inviting” a Traditional Knowledge Keeper(s) to be an attendee or guest and “requesting” a Traditional Knowledge Keeper to provide a consultation or share a certain task like an opening or teaching.
+When a Traditional Knowledge Keeper is requested, it is important to provide a Tobacco tie and arrange for payment/honorarium and this is discussed in the next section.
+If you are asking them to be a consultant on a certain project, it is important to have them involved in every stage of the process, and not only at the end as a checkpoint of approval.
+Invitations don't require a tobacco tie, as you are not asking for specific teachings or tasks; however, a gift is encouraged for them taking the time to participate in your event.

-At Durham College, Traditional Knowledge Keepers may be requested through the Aboriginal Student Centre who have already established relationships, however the payment would be the responsibility of the department or the individual who is making the request.
+At Durham College, Traditional Knowledge Keepers may be requested through FPIC, who have already established relationships, however the payment would be the responsibility of the department or the individual who is making the request.

 Traditional Knowledge Keepers may be requested for the following tasks/consultations: